whg-training/whg-training-resources/docs/programming/genomic_data/Getting_started_with_genomic_data.md

 [SAM format definition](https://samtools.github.io/hts-specs/SAMv1.pdf)

--   Suffic: `.sam`
+-   Suffix: `.sam`
 -   Header: `@` lines contain extensive information about the data fields in the main file, the tools and files used to generate them
 -   Uses: input to variant callers, output from alignment tools, archival for sequencing projects where space is not an issue
 -   Acquired from: alignment tools

-This format contains all of the information in a FASTQ file, but also contains information as to where in the genome the sequence fragments map to, how well they map there, and how they differ from the reference for that region.
+This format contains most of the information in a FASTQ file, but also contains information as to where in the genome the sequence fragments map to, how well they map there, and how they differ from the reference for that region.